-Efficient untangling approaches rely on non-linear optimization techniques, e.g. target-matrix optimization with log-barrier as implemented in Mesquite [Brewer et al. 2003].
-In our implementa-tion, we have finally settled on a more recent technique based on the minimization of the Winslow functional with a special regularization for inverted elements [Garanzha et al. 2021].
+Efficient untangling approaches rely on non-linear optimization techniques, e.g. target-matrix optimization with log-barrier as implemented in Mesquite [1].
+In our implementation, we have finally settled on a more recent technique based on the minimization of the Winslow functional with a special regularization for inverted elements [8].
 Results are similar to Mesquite, but faster by at least one order of magnitude.
-Another advantage of [Garanzha et al. 2021] is that untangling and shape optimization/smoothing are performed simultaneously, whereas we had to use another smoother after untangling with Mesquite.
+Another advantage of [8] is that untangling and shape optimization/smoothing are performed simultaneously, whereas we had to use another smoother after untangling with Mesquite.
 To improve performances and help the untangler, small cavities are iteratively built around low quality elements in order to avoid solving a global optimization problem, which would be too expensive for large meshes.